Key highlights

 9. Vultr

 Vultr, founded in 2014, offers high-performance SSD cloud servers with a focus on simplicity and efficiency.
 This platform provides a range of cloud services including computer instances, block storage and object storage.
 It focuses on delivering cost-effective solutions.
-This DigitalOcean competitor also provides transparent pricing and ease of use.
+Vultr provides a large number of data centers and flexible billing options, appealing to various use cases.
+Vultr gives you more compute options such as standard, high-frequency and bare metal instances, making it a versatile choice for developers.

 Key features of Vultr: